-Before concluding this section, we shall compare the present work with the previous studies \cite{Yokomizo2022,Yoda2023}.
-The latter has focused on dielectric media with optical loss and investigated electromagnetic waves in the two-dimensional plane where the dielectric tensor is anisotropic.
-There, one of the key findings was that the combination of the anisotropy and the loss gives rise to the non-Hermitian skin effect, and the resulting localization depends on wavenumbers of a specified direction.
+Before concluding this section, we shall compare the present paper with previous studies \cite{Yokomizo2022,Yoda2023}.
+The latter focused on dielectric media with optical loss and investigated electromagnetic waves in the two-dimensional plane where the dielectric tensor is anisotropic.
+There, one of the key findings was that the combination of the anisotropy and the loss gives rise to the non-Hermitian skin effect, and the resulting localization depends on wave numbers of a specified direction.
 In photonic crystals composed of the dielectric media, for instance, the non-Bloch band theory has revealed that all the continuum bands share the common generalized Brillouin zone.
-Meanwhile, in the present work, we investigate standing waves of electromagnetic waves forming along the stacking direction of photonic crystals composed of chiral metamaterials.
+Meanwhile, in the present paper, we investigate standing waves of electromagnetic waves forming along the stacking direction of photonic crystals composed of chiral metamaterials.
 Here, the key ingredient of the occurrence of the non-Hermitian skin effect is chirality.
 Indeed, the localization lengths of the skin modes depend on chirality parameters and eigenfrequencies of the photonic crystals.
-In addition, it is remarkable that the multiple generalized Brillouin zones appear depending on the continuum bands, making contrast to the previous studies.
+In addition, it is remarkable that the multiple generalized Brillouin zones appear, depending on the continuum bands, in contrast to the previous studies.

 The rest of this paper is organized as follows.
 We introduce a generalized eigenvalue equation, explain the construction of a transfer matrix, and show the condition for the generalized Brillouin zone in Sec.~\ref{sec2}.
 We next study the non-Hermitian skin effect of linearly and circularly polarized eigenmodes of the photonic crystals by invoking the non-Bloch band theory in Sec.~\ref{sec3}.
-Finally, in Sec.~\ref{sec4}, we summarize the results and comment on the perspective of this work.
+Finally, in Sec.~\ref{sec4}, we summarize the results and comment on the perspective of this paper.